pushpanjali93/maternaVirtualSolutions/README.md

 **Code Highlights:**

-1. **The Code is designed to be multi-threaded.
+1. **The Base Class is designed to be multi-threaded.
 Driver instance is per thread and hence can be run in parallel.**

 2. **Click on Search Results is configurable.
 "People Also Ask" Section is handled as well.
 The first Link in the first suggestion will be clicked.**